lazarus-muya/Frequency_Visualizer/README.md

 - **Multiple Sample Rates**: Support for standard (44.1 kHz), professional (48 kHz), high-res (96 kHz), and ultra high-res (192 kHz) audio
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Customizable Duration**: Adjustable audio buffer length for optimal performance
+- **Dual Frequency Control**: Both slider and direct input field for precise frequency adjustment
+- **Always-Visible Controls**: Controls section positioned at the bottom for easy access on all screen sizes
 - **Live Controls**: Real-time frequency adjustment with visual feedback

 ## 🎯 What is Cymatics?